umerjaved178/bookstore-django/README.md

 # Bookstore Django Project
 Bookstore app that displays all books, having individual pages for each.
 I have used UUID URL approah.

+# Registration, Login, Logout
+I have used django allauth extension for securely authentication of our users

 ## Review App
 I have added the Review app so readers can leave reviews of their favorite app